Southeastern Bible College Legacy

-Piedmont International University is pleased to welcome Southeastern Bible College as the fourth school to partner with Piedmont in the strategic formation of the Piedmont International University network of Schools.
+Piedmont International University welcomed Southeastern Bible College as the fourth school to partner with Piedmont in the strategic formation of the PIU network of schools in September of 2017.

 Southeastern now has a new campus in Birmingham reflecting a new technologically advanced campus called the Smart Efficient Blended Campus (SEBC).
 The Smart Efficient Blended Campus is intentionally interactive allowing local students to enjoy outstanding faculty in face-to-face traditional classes and have the option of learning from great teachers who are connecting digitally from other locations.
 Through this new campus Southeastern will continue to build on its long, rich heritage.